 On May 31, 1978, he converted the property into six condominium units, the 149 Beacon Street Condominium.

-Although it had been apartments for many years.
-The property had never been legally converted from a single-family dwelling, and in September of 1979, John Manelas was cited for not changing the legal occupancy.
+Although it had been apartments for many years, 149 Beacon had never been legally converted from a single-family dwelling, and in September of 1979, John Manelas was cited for not changing the legal occupancy.
 In March of 1980, he filed for (and subsequently received) permission to legalize the occupancy as six units.